cloudmesh-community/book/chapters/cloud/use-cases.md

 Innovation in sensor, instrument and communication technology continues to move at a frantic pace and the end result will be an explosion in the total volume of data produced for future Earth Science missions.
-This big data problem presents challenges of scale for the all stakeholders: data producers (SIPSs), data service providers (DAACs), and science end users.
+This big data problem presents challenges of scale for all stakeholders: data producers (SIPSs), data service providers (DAACs), and science end-users.
 However, commercial cloud vendors such as AWS, Microsoft Azure, and Google Compute Platform have built upon their infrastructure and years of experience scaling web resources for millions of users to provide cloud computing services that abstract away the underlying technical issues of massive scaling.
-It would be of great benefit to the Earth Science community for all stakeholders to leverage these cloud resources in some capacity so as to enable and facilitate the continuation of science discovery in this age of big data.
+It would be of great benefit to the Earth Science community for all stakeholders to leverage these cloud resources in some capacity to enable and facilitate the continuation of science discovery in this age of big data.

 ## Bioinformatics :o2: